-From the research human factors and urbanization has been one of the major causes of Urban Heat Island (UHI) in Ibadan.
-Using GIS and remote sensing approach allows for overlays and extraction of factors which aids in identification and location of Heat Island areas.
-A conceptual background of causes, problems and future consequences of UHI areas were x-rayed in cognizance to the peculiarity of the urban centers as regards her climate traits or indifferences.
+From the research human factors and urbanization has been one of the major causes of Urban Heat Island in Ibadan.
+Using GIS and remote sensing approach allows for overlay and extraction of factors which aids in identification and location of Heat Island areas.
+A conceptual background of causes, problems and future consequences of Urban Heat Island areas were x-rayed in cognizance to the peculiarity of the urban centers as regards her climate traits or indifferences.
 GIS techniques were used to extract present temperature which gives us a picture of what the future changes in temperature and heat island areas will look like.
 With temperature increase in Urban Heat Island areas, there is need to introduce measures that would reduce the heat island effects of thermal discomfort in Ibadan.
-According to Ibeabuchi and Oni [25], the following measures should be adopted in mitigating Urban Heat Island which includes: (a) increasing the surface albedo and introducing structures using building materials that would lead to cool rooftops. (b) Introducing more vegetation covers in Urban Heat Island areas like Old Quarter area, Alaafar road, Ode Aje road, Odo Oje Oloolu road, Ibadan Oyo road by Oke Aremo street, and Yemetu street.
-In particular: (1) Increase in urban vegetation e.g., trees, rooftop gardens, public parks like Mokola hills, will increase the cooling effects through evapotranspiration within and around the city.
-(2) Trees should be planted strategically to shade the AC condenser units, windows, and roofing.
-(3) Trees should be planted to shade pedestrians in major and minor roads like Lagos Ojo expressway and Orita Apeni Bere road. (c)Introducing measures that would increase wind circulation along major roads like Ibadan Oyo road and Basorun roads area in the study area.
-In particular, it is significant to note that: (1) Increased wind circulation patterns diffuse heat from UHI areas.
-(2) Large cities that plan "street canyons" to coincide with wind patterns will result in reduction of thermal discomfort of UHI.
-(3) While narrow roads may be preferable to increase density, wider street canyons are preferable towards heat reduction.
+According to Ibeabuchi and Oni [25], the following measures should be adopted in mitigating Urban Heat Island which includes: (1) increasing the surface albedo and introducing structures using building materials that would lead to cool rooftops.
+(2) Introducing more vegetation covers in Urban Heat Island areas like Old Quarter Area, Alaafar Road, Ode Aje Road, Odo Oje Oloolu Road, Ibadan Oyo Road by Oke Aremo Street, and Yemetu Street.
+In particular: (a) Increase urban vegetation, e.g., trees, rooftop gardens, public parks like Mokola hills, will increase the cooling effects through evapotranspiration within and around the city; (b) Trees should be planted strategically to shade the AC condenser units, windows, and roofing; (c) Trees should be planted to shade pedestrians in major and minor roads like Lagos Ojo Expressway and Orita Apeni Bere Road.
+(3)Introducing measures that would increase wind circulation along major roads like Ibadan Oyo Road and Basorun Roads area in the study area.
+In particular, it is significant to note that: (a) Increased wind circulation patterns will diffuse heat from Urban Heat Island areas;(b) Large cities that plan "street canyons" to coincide with wind patterns will reduce the effect of thermal discomfort from Urban Heat Island; and (c) While, narrow roads may be preferable to increase density, wider street canyons are preferable towards heat reduction.